vanestw/Tanner-Van-Es/README.md

 # Using Personal Device

-***If you are using your personal device you will need to install git onto your computer.
+***If you are using your personal device you will need to install Git onto your computer.
 The following instructions go though those steps.***

 ### Windows